Baltimore County Police Searching For Missing 38-Year-Old Man

 OWINGS MILLS, Md.
 (WJZ) — Baltimore County Police are searching for a 38-Year-Old last seen this morning in Owings Mills.

-Tony Singletary was last seen today around 10:30 a.m. on Sherwood Road taking out the trash.READ MORE: Maryland Lifts COVID Mask Mandate, Gov. Larry Hogan Says
+Tony Singletary was last seen today around 10:30 a.m. on Sherwood Road taking out the trash.READ MORE: Gov. Larry Hogan Signs 226 Bills Into Maryland Law Tuesday, Including One Legalizing Sports Betting

 Police say he is about 5 feet 6 inches and 156 pounds.
 He takes medication for a cognitive disability and may be in emotional distress.

-Anyone with any information regarding Tony’s whereabouts is asked to call 911 or 410-307-2020.READ MORE: Tax Refunds Delayed As Filing Deadline Draws Near
+Anyone with any information regarding Tony’s whereabouts is asked to call 911 or 410-307-2020.READ MORE: Maryland State House Will Be Reopen To Visitors Starting Friday

+🚨 PLEASE SHARE 🚨 Tony Singletary (38) is still missing.
+Last seen 10:30 am on 5/14 on Sherwood Farm Rd in Owings Mills.
+He is non-verbal and may display adolescent like behavior.
+May be in emotional distress.
+If seen please call 911. #CriticalMissing #MissingPerson ^NL pic.twitter.com/rnBbQacVWb